Oriol Mitjà: Professional activity

-Yaws Eradication
+Yaws eradication

-After finishing his activity as a resident doctor, Mitjà focused on the development of diagnostic and therapeutic solutions to control and eradicate skin neglected tropical diseases, particularly yaws - which is a chronic and debilitating bacterial infection that affects the skin and bones.
+After finishing his activity as a resident doctor, Mitjà focused on the development of diagnostic and therapeutic solutions to control and eradicate skin neglected tropical diseases, particularly yaws, which is a chronic and debilitating bacterial infection that affects the skin and bones.

-Since 2010, he collaborated with the Barcelona Institute of Global Health.
+Since 2010, he has collaborated with the Barcelona Institute of Global Health.
 He conducted a randomized trial that was published in 'The Lancet' that revealed that a single-dose oral azithromycin is effective to cure yaws and is easier and safer to administer as compared to the standard treatment with injectable penicillin.
 Accordingly, the World Health Organization (WHO) changed the treatment policies to recommend the use of azithromycin as the first-line treatment for yaws.

 The previous yaws eradication campaign was launched in 1952 with estimated cases totaled 50 million worldwide.
 Twelve years later, prevalence had plunged by 95%.
 Governments and funding agencies soon lost interest and infection rates began climbing back up in the 1970s.
 The present WHO eradication strategy for yaws is mass treatment with single-dose oral azithromycin, followed by resurveys to find residual cases.
 Mitjà has demonstrated that the new strategy is effective in eliminating yaws from endemic countries and if implemented everywhere could result in yaws eradication, which was published in the New England Journal of Medicine.